Wheelhouse Batting Cage Details

 Below are some brief paragraphs describing some of the batting cage details of a Wheelhouse batting cage.
 Such things as shape, overall design, and type of netting to name a few.
 If you can't find answers to your questions on this page or others please contact us.

 The cage is trapezoidal in shape: 10' tall, 10' wide at the top, and about 14' wide at the bottom.
+See image at left.
+These batting cage details are important.
+A trapezoidal cage is much more stable than a rectangular cage.
 The poles are 3/4" EMT - Electrical Metallic Tubing or simply electrical conduit.
 The trade name is "thin wall."
-The poles are 10' long metal pipe, EMT is stamped on the side of each pole.
+The poles are standard 10' long.
+No cutting or bending.
 They are available at hardware and electrical supply stores such as Home Depot or Lowe's.
 You buy the frame poles locally.
 The L-screen is 6.5' tall by 7' wide with a 3'x3.5' cutout.
 The L-screen poles are included.
-You just have to buy the 10' frame poles.

-We only use knotted nylon.
-Our mesh size is 1 7/8" on a side.
-We do not use poly net.
-Knotted nylon is much stronger than poly net.
+We only use knotted nylon on our premium batting cages.
+Mesh size is 1 7/8" on a side.
 Knotted nylon is between 72% to 125% stronger than poly net.
 While poly net is cheaper you would have to get about a #42 poly to be almost as strong as our #21 and by then you have spent more money.
 Knotted nylon is strong, water resistant, UV protected, and will last for years.
 The #21 gauge has a burst strength of about 209 pounds per strand or about 836 pounds per mesh.
 The #36 gauge has a burst strength of about 380 pounds per strand or 1520 pounds per mesh.
 Our netting hangs on the diamond, not on the square.
 This allows for more give when hit by a ball so there is less chance for tear and less abrasion.
 It also allows water to run-off more quickly.
+For our HDPE or poly nets see our economy batting ages.

 What we send you

-The box will contain the cage netting, cage connectors, L-screen netting, L-screen connectors, L-screen poles, extra twine, packing slip, copy of your invoice, and assembly instructions.
-You will receive one box approximately 42" long by 17" wide by 17" tall.
-The box will weigh between 80 and 150 pounds, depending on length of cage (40', 50', 60', 70') and gauge of twine (#21 or #36).
+The boxes will contain the cage netting, cage connectors, L-screen netting, L-screen connectors, L-screen poles, extra twine, packing slip, copy of your invoice, and assembly instructions.
+The heaviest box will weigh between 80 and 130 pounds, depending on length of cage (40', 50', 60', 70') and gauge of twine (#21 or #36).

 What you have to buy

-You will have to buy the 10' poles for the frame.
+You have to buy the 10' frame poles.
 UPS only ships up to 9' and the frame poles are 10' long.
 Shipping the poles would add hundreds of dollars to the shipping cost.
 The poles are 3/4" EMT (electrical metallic tubing), standard electrical conduit.
 The trade name is "thin wall" and they are readily available at Lowe's or Home Depot.